Yes, that's right... untreated obstructive sleep apnea can contribute to the development of type 2 diabetes.

 No. But if you look at the way sleep apnea affects the body, you can see how leaving it untreated can create conditions for type 2 diabetes to take root.

-The brain and the body work together in a neurochemical fashion to operate all its systems.
+The brain and the body work together in a neurochemical fashion to operate all its system stress hormones.

 If body chemistry becomes unbalanced over long periods of time, it can lead to the disruption of these same systems.